Bayesian inference of three-dimensional gas maps: II. Galactic HI: Method

 The difference between the \citetalias{bissantz2003} and \citetalias{sormani2015} models is shown in the bottom panel of Fig. \ref{fig:velocity}.
-We note that the two models do not agree very well inside within 2 kpc from the Galactic centre.
+We note that the two models do not agree very well within 2 kpc from the Galactic centre.
 Furthermore, there is no perturbation due to spiral structures in the \citetalias{sormani2015} model resulting in the difference from around $10 \, \text{km/s}$ to $30 \, \text{km/s}$ in certain regions in comparison to the \citetalias{bissantz2003} model.
-It should be noted that the differences as large as $30 \, \text{km/s}$ outside the solar circle are due to the different adopted rotation curves.
+It should be noted that purely circular motion is assumed in both models beyond about 4 kpc from the Galactic centre and the differences as large as $30 \, \text{km/s}$ outside the solar circle are due to the different adopted rotation curves.
+Differences between a velocity model and the true gas flow will manifest as gas placed at an incorrect distance along the line of sight, which is a concern common to any deprojection from the $\ell{}bv$ cubes alone.
+While either of our models likely exhibits deviations from the true gas flow, the differences between the gas densities that are reconstructed with either model can illustrate the dependence of features along the line of sight on the gas flow model to a certain degree.

-\subsection{Bayesian Inference}
+\subsection{Bayesian inference}

 The framework adopted here is similar to the one presented in \citet{mertsch2021b} for the reconstruction of the \Htwo{} density from the Galactic CO line survey.
-We treat the reconstruction of the \HI{} density map as a high-dimensional Bayesian inference problem and seek the posterior distribution of the gas density for the given survey data using a method called Metric Gaussian Variational Inference (MGVI)~\citep{knollmuller2019}.
-The MGVI method relies on approximating the posterior distribution by a parametrised Gaussian distribution with the covariance taken to be the inverse Fisher information metric.
-The parameters of the approximate distribution are determined by repeatedly minimizing the ``distance'' measured by the Kullback-Leibler divergence~\citep{kullback1968} between this distribution and the exact posterior.
-In practice, this is performed in an iterative fashion alternating between computing the covariance for the current mean and updating the mean obtained from the minimisation of the KL divergence for the current covariance.
+We treated the reconstruction of the \HI{} density map as a high-dimensional Bayesian inference problem and sought the posterior distribution of the gas density for the given survey data using a method called Metric Gaussian Variational Inference (MGVI)~\citep{knollmuller2019}.
+The MGVI is a method from information field theory (IFT; \citealt[][]{IFT}) that relies on approximating the posterior distribution by a parametrised Gaussian distribution with the covariance taken to be the inverse Fisher information metric.
+The parameters of the approximate distribution are determined by repeatedly minimising the ``distance'' measured by the Kullback-Leibler divergence~\citep{kullback1968} between this distribution and the exact posterior.
+In practice, this is performed in an iterative fashion by alternating between computing the covariance for the current mean and updating the mean obtained from the minimisation of the KL divergence for the current covariance.
 The result is no explicit representation of the posterior distribution, but an ensemble of samples drawn from it that can be used to study the \HI{} density and its uncertainty.

-\subsubsection{Data Model}
+\subsubsection{Data model}